-We travel west along the "Road of a Thousand Kasbahs", stopping to explore Kasbah Saad, which is 200 years old.
+We travel west along the "Road of a Thousand Kasbahs", stopping to explore Kasbah Ait Youl (Saad), which is 200 years old.
 After exploring, we join a local family for mint tea.

 Day 10: Taroudant

-This morning we visit the legendary kasbah of Ait Benhaddou (the location used in the filming of "Lawrence of Arabia" and "The Last Temptation of Christ").
-After an early lunch we depart from Ouarzazate.
+This morning we visit the legendary kasbah of Ait Ben Haddou (the location used in the filming of "Lawrence of Arabia" and "The Last Temptation of Christ").
 Leaving the rugged scenery of south central Morocco behind, we head west toward the Anti-Atlas region.
-En route we see our first Argan trees.
+Enroute, we see our first Argan trees.
 We stop and sample saffron tea in Taliouine and drive through the fertile Sousse Valley, known for its orange groves.

-In the morning, we explore the city of Taroudant, which is referred to as the "Small Marrakesh".
-Our first visit is to its charming souk.
-After coffee in the local square, we go to the small village of Tiout where we will sample the delicious local bread and famous goat tangine for lunch.
+In the morning, we explore the city of Taroudant, which is referred to as the "Small Marrakech".
+Our first visit is to its charming souk and finish our tour with a coffee in the local square.
+We then travel to the small village of Tiout where we will sample the delicious local bread and famous goat tagine for lunch.

 Day 12: Anti-Atlas Mountains

 A short drive this morning brings us to the small village of Adai.
 We explore the village on foot and then another short walk leads us to see two petroglyphs.
-We return to Tafraout to see the famous local slippers being made and then we have lunch under an ancient Argan tree.
-This afternoon is free to explore on your own.
+We then make our way to Tafraout where you have some free time to stroll through the local market and see the famous local slippers being made.
+After our picnic lunch under an ancient Argan tree, we return to the hotel where you have the afternoon free to explore some of the trails that lead to local villages.
 Overnight near Tafraout.

 Day 13: Scenic Mountains and Coastal Drive

 We depart from our mountain retreat taking a route that provides us with some of the most splendid views of ancient mountains, steep terraces and Berber villages.
-We set our sights on the Atlantic Ocean again, stopping for lunch on the beach at Agadir.
+We set our sights on the Atlantic Ocean again, stopping for lunch by the beach in Agadir.